jmang00/rbc/README.md

 - Arduino Extension
 - Download Arduino Libraries (use VSCode Arduino Library Manager)

-# Info
+## Imports
-Make sure to include p
+- Make sure to add `pragma once`

+## Testing

+Before each test, COPY /src and paste it into the test folder.

+Not the best system, but works for now.